NethServer/ns8-core/core/agent/README.md

 ### set-progress

 A step *progress* is a number from 0 to 100.
+It helps the UI to show the user a smooth progress bar.

+When a step execution completes successfully its progress value is automatically set to 100.

+For instance the following command is sent during the 3rd step of a running action.
+The action has 5 steps.
+The command sets the current (3rd) step progress to 73 (out of 100).

+    set-progress 73

 The overall action progress value is given by the sum of all completed steps plus the current step progress value.
-The `set-progress` step command changes the progress value for the current step.

-When the current step execution terminates successfully its progress value is always set to 100.
-For example

-     set-progress 73

-The above command set the current step progress to 73 (out of 100).
+From the previous example the sum is

+    100 + 100 + 73 = 273

+As the action has 5 steps (100 units each) the overall action progress is

+    273 * 100 / 500 = 54%

+The UI can show the user that the running task progress is at 54%.

 ### set-weight